-Serious congenital heart defects usually become evident during the first few hours, days, weeks and months of life.
+Serious congenital heart defects usually become evident soon after birth or during the first few months of life.
 Signs and symptoms could include:

 - Pale gray or blue skin color (cyanosis)